 They sell t-shirts that say “I survived the Road to Hana” and once you do it, you’ll understand why!

 This windy road offers some of the most breathtaking views of the North Shore of Maui.
 You can take a tour, get the audio guide app, or just wing it and have a wonderful time.
+Check out the latest prices and more details.

 Read my full Road to Hana guide